soft-eng-practicum/softdev2-resources/content/workshops/react/Beginner/_index.md

 {{% section %}}

 ### Components

-<h2>-A piece of the Ui-</h2>
+> Component = A piece of the UI

-<p>Independent, isolated, and reuable components, which become the building blocks to
-a more complex user interface.</p>
+Independent, isolated, and reuable components, which become the building blocks to a more complex user interface.

-<p>In react, webpages are just the combination of many children components</p>
+In react, webpages are just the combination of many children components.

 ---

-### App
+### App: Root Component

-<h2>-Root Component-</h2>
-<p>Every React application has at least one component known as the Root Component (Most of the time named the App component)</p>
+Every React application has at least one component known as the Root Component (Most of the time named the App component).

-<p>This component represents the entire application and is where all the child components are displayed</p>
+This component represents the entire application and is where all the child components are displayed.

 ---